hathora/hathora-unity/README.md

 Be sure to add a `Network Transform` component to your Player!
 To save bandwidth, uncheck the `syncing` options you don't need (such as Scale).

+> When I override OnNetworkSpawn() and check ownership of the Player (as a client), I'm the owner.
+The next time I call test ping, I'm not!
+What's going on?

+The server appears to take ownership a few moments *after* the client spawns.
+You can async/await for !IsOwner.
+This is likely because clients can join *before* a server kicks in.

 # License
 TODO